shiming-chen/MSDN/README.md

 ```

 ## Requirements
-The code implementation of **TransZero** mainly based on [PyTorch](https://pytorch.org/).
+The code implementation of **MSDN** mainly based on [PyTorch](https://pytorch.org/).
 All of our experiments run and test in Python 3.8.8.
 To install all required dependencies:
 ```
 $ pip install -r requirements.txt
 ```